Creative Capital: History

 During the "culture wars" of the 1990s, the National Endowment for the Arts's (NEA) cut funding for individual artists.
 In response, Arch Gillies of the Andy Warhol Foundation for the Visual Arts spearheaded the creation of a new organization that would directly fund individual artists.
 Creative Capital began in 1999 with Ruby Lerner as Founding Director.
 The announcement of the organization appeared on the front page of The New York Times, noting that Creative Capital would "actively advocate freedom of expression" and "support artists who challenge convention."

 In its first year, Creative Capital launched by selecting 75 artists to receive the Creative Capital Award.
 In 2002, the organization launched their first Artist Retreat at Skowhegan School of Painting.
 This in-person meeting of artists and professionals became a core part of Creative Capital's model, allowing for an exchange of ideas and as well as a platform to spark new connections within the community.

 Creative Capital has supported many artists whose projects have become well recognized in their fields and beyond, including Paul Beatty’s The Sellout, Yance Ford’s Strong Island, Bill Morrison’s Decasia, Bandaloop's Crossing, Sam Van Aken’s Tree of 40 Fruits, Jae Rhim Lee’s Infinity Burial Project, Maggie Nelson’s The Argonauts, as well as early works by artists like Taylor Mac, Sanford Biggers, Laura Poitras, and Jeffrey Gibson.

-In 2019, Creative Capital celebrated their 20th anniversary, announcing a yearly award and retreat cycle.
+In 2019, Creative Capital celebrated their 20th anniversary.
 In partnership with the Los Angeles Review of Books, Creative Capital invited several writers to examine projects from each award cycle year in the organization's first two decades.

 Creative Capital Awards

 Through an open application process, Creative Capital identifies and selects artists from all disciplines to receive the Creative Capital Award.
-The award gives each project access to $50,000 in direct funding allocated at key intervals in project development, combined with additional mentorship and advisory services.
+The award gives each project access to up to $50,000 in direct funding allocated at key intervals in project development, combined with additional mentorship and advisory services.

 While there were a total of 12 award cycles from 2000 to 2019, in 2019 for their 20th anniversary, Creative Capital announced a new annual award cycle.